 1.)
 Carlo and Jaze, boast their patronage to Marcos and Martial Law in class – A reference to stereotypical millennials who lack empathy and favor discipline through harsh methods (as long as it does not happen to them)

 2.)
-The Colonel dances in the tune of a rock song before torturing Carlo – In rhyme with Quentin Tarantino’s “Reservoir Dogs” (1992)
+The Colonel dances in the tune of a rock song before torturing Carlo – A homage to Quentin Tarantino’s “Reservoir Dogs” (1992)

 3.)
-Colonel Dela Cruz is depicted as an old retired military veteran who lives alone in a well maintained home – In rhyme with Clint Eastwood’s “Gran Torino” (2008)
+Colonel Dela Cruz is depicted as an old retired military veteran who lives alone in a well maintained home – A homage to Clint Eastwood’s “Gran Torino” (2008)